Hawkrin/EV3DEV-robot/README.md

 # EV3DEV-robot
-A Lego Mindstorms robot programed in the EV3DEV environment
+A Lego Mindstorms robot programmed in the EV3DEV environment